Christmas Dreams (film): Writing

 Producer/composer/arranger Michael Rapp created the Christmas Dreams concept.

 At the movie's finale, Christmas Dreams features an original song with music and lyrics by Rapp entitled, "Christmas is for Kids."

 Choreography

 McElhinney said he enjoyed working on Christmas Dreams because it gave him a chance to work with new collaborators.
 'The choreographer Jenn Rose had been hired before I was' said Andrew, 'and our discussions were essential to shaping Michael and Gene's movie.
 Jenn and I got along right from the start.
 We're both Broadway Babies at heart and big fans of Busby Berkeley and Bob Fosse.
 I think we watched Ken Russell's film of Tommy to get in the mood at our first script conference".

 Locations

 Christmas Dreams was shot in a green screen cyclorama on "Stage A" at Philadelphia Sound Stages, 1600 North 5th Street, Philadelphia, July–August, 2012 at 2k on the Arri Alexa Camera in 18 days of principal photography.

 Visual effects

-Christmas Dreams features visual effects by Dark Square FX (Michael Clarke, Olivia Clarks, visual effects producers).
+Christmas Dreams features visual effects by Dark Square FX (Michael Clarke, Olivia Clarke, visual effects producers).